-Historical Perspective on Student Learning Outcomes Assessment and Institutional Effectiveness at Bay Path College: 1995-Present
+Historical Perspective on Student Learning Outcomes Assessment and Institutional Effectiveness at Bay Path University: 1995-Present

-The Assessment Office has been functioning since June 2004 and working with individual academic department heads, directors, deans, vice presidents, and the president herself to administer and monitor the assessment activities including both academic learning outcomes of students and administrative functions of non-academic staff and officers of the College.
-These reports from 2002 to the present are available through the College’s TracDat software.
+The Assessment Office has been functioning since June 2004 and working with individual academic department heads, directors, deans, vice presidents, and the president herself to administer and monitor the assessment activities including both academic learning outcomes of students and administrative functions of non-academic staff and officers of the University.
+These reports from 2002 to the present are available through the University's TracDat software.

-In January 2011, Bay Path College submitted its 5th Year Interim Self-Assessment report to NEASC.
-In April 2011, Bay Path College received a letter from NEASC confirming acceptance of the self-assessment report and confirming the next on-site visit will be scheduled for the spring of 2016.
+In January 2011, Bay Path University submitted its 5th Year Interim Self-Assessment report to NEASC.
+In April 2011, Bay Path University received a letter from NEASC confirming acceptance of the self-assessment report and confirming the next on-site visit will be scheduled for the spring of 2016.